.

 Let us help by Starting HereMinnesota Medical Marijuana Laws

-Interestingly, it seems as if Minnesota has accidentally legalized THC food and drinks derived from hemp.
+Interestingly, it seems as if Minnesota accidentally legalized THC food and drinks derived from hemp.
 There’s a strong belief that Republican lawmakers either didn’t read Statute 151.72, which was signed into law in July 2022, or didn’t grasp the implications of the legislation.
 It allows up to 5mg of THC per serving and 50mg of THC per product.

 How to Get a Minnesota Medical Marijuana Card